Infection with cytomegalovirus (CMV)

 - not sharing crockery, cutlery, towels and cloths with other people

-Contact between mothers who have had a CMV infection and babies
+Contact between babies and mothers who have had a CMV infection

 If mothers have already had an initial CMV infection, the virus can be reactivated during breastfeeding and passed on to the baby via breast milk.
-This isn’t a problem for babies brought to term, but there is a risk of complications developing in premature babies.
-Special precautions must therefore be taken for premature babies at hospital.
+This isn’t a problem for babies born at full term, but there is a risk of complications developing in premature babies.
+Special precautions must therefore be taken in hospitals in relation to premature babies.

 Bone marrow donors are tested for active and prior infections with CMV.
 This is not required for blood products: blood products that do not contain any white corpuscles are classed as safe even without a test.

-Organ donations are also tested for CMV antibodies, as infection of a transplant recipient with CMV can cause severe illness and even rejection of the transplanted organ because of the immunosuppressant drugs they are given.
+Organ donations are also tested for CMV antibodies, as infection of a transplant recipient with CMV can cause severe illness and rejection of the transplanted organ because of the immunosuppressant drugs they are given.
+If the donor or recipient of an organ is CMV positive, taking antiviral drugs on a preventive basis may protect the recipient from becoming ill.

 How is CMV infection diagnosed?

-An infection can be diagnosed in the laboratory, either directly by detecting the virus, its components or genetic material, or indirectly by detecting antibodies.
+An infection can be diagnosed in the laboratory, either directly by detecting the virus itself or indirectly by detecting antibodies.

 How is CMV infection treated?

-Patient with a healthy immune system do not need any CMV-specific treatment.
+People with a healthy immune system do not normally require any specific treatment if they contract a CMV infection.

 Reviewed by the German Society for Pediatric Infectiology (Deutsche Gesellschaft für Pädiatrische Infektiologie e.V.).